Speaking and Listening, Phonics, Reading and Writing

-Phonics at St Joseph’s follows the Letters and Sounds programme.
+Phonics at St Joseph’s follows the Little Wandle Letters and Sounds programme.
 Phonics is taught as a discrete lesson daily within EYFS and Key Stage One and it is integrated into lessons throughout the school day.
 Children are taught within their class cohort and they follow the phonics programme together, however those who require further practise are provided with smaller group sessions too.
 Throughout Key Stage Two the teaching of phonics will continue as deemed necessary and in line with each child’s stage of development with the expectation that all children will become fluent readers secure in recognition, decoding as well as understanding and inference.

 Reading is also a skill that supports children’s learning across the whole curriculum.
 At St. Joseph’s we strive to ensure that our children are taught to read with fluency, accuracy and understanding so that when they read to audiences they read with confidence and an understanding of the text.
 We ensure that there is a range of good quality reading materials available (fiction, non-fiction, magazines, poetry, play script) so that children can immerse themselves and develop an interest in reading.
 Across the school our reading scheme consists of a range of schemes which are built into our ‘banded reading’ resources.
 Reading is taught through a variety of strategies such as one-to-one reading, guided reading, class novels, whole class shared reading, story time and group comprehension work.

 ‘Reading is the gateway skill that makes all other learning possible’ Barack Obama.